oils-for-unix/oils/doc/pretty-printing.md

 - "Coarse Parsing" to build coarse YSH tree DIRECTLY
   - though if we have a shell parser, we might as well use it

+### Docs

+- [Parser( Architecture](parser-architecture.html) - describes issues like the
+  "lossless invariant", which is affected by "re-parsing".